diaviloai/Onedebrid/currentsprint.md

 Watching tap-to-resume (`PendingPlaybackHolder` + direct-to-Player nav) and cache-first `MediaRepository` reads via `MediaCache`.

-**Session 26 summary:** built the Details/Episode-picker screen (`ui/details/DetailsScreen.kt` + `DetailsViewModel.kt`), reached only
-from Search. `Route.Details` became the first route in the graph to carry a `mediaId` nav arg.
-Search's results became fully tappable.
-Continue Watching's direct-to-Player flow was left unchanged (explicit scope decision).
-Also fixed a real pre-existing bug: `Media.kt` was missing `@Serializable` on the `Media` class itself.

-**Session 27 summary:** retired `PendingPlaybackHolder` (an in-memory singleton) entirely, replacing it with real Navigation Compose arguments to the Player route (`mediaId` required, `episodeId`/`resumeMs` optional via sentinel values). `PlayerViewModel` now resolves `Media`/`Episode`/ active profile itself on init via `GetMediaByIdUseCase`/new `GetEpisodeByIdUseCase`/`GetActiveProfileUseCase`, then builds its own `PlaybackRequest`. `HomeViewModel`/`DetailsViewModel` simplified as a consequence — both emit a `PlayerNavArgs` (new type, `ui.navigation`) carrying primitives instead of pre-resolving `Media`.
-New `MediaRepository.getEpisodeById()` added via `getEpisodes()` + in-memory filter. `PendingPlaybackHolder.kt` deleted.
-Two real compile-breaking mistakes were made and fixed within the session (a `str_replace` insertion landing after the actual closing brace; a missing final closing brace) — both root-caused and fixed before CI came back green.
-Comment-only `PendingPlaybackHolder` references were left behind in three files, cleared in Session 28.

-**Session 28 summary:** Investigated the stream-candidate picker UI (the top Next Step from Session 27) but before designing it, traced `preferredSource = null` end-to-end and found `ResolvePlaybackUseCase` was failing immediately with `NoCachedStreamAvailable` in that case — there was no actual Smart Defaults fallback anywhere, despite every current caller passing null.
-Also found `SearchProvider` had exactly one Hilt-bound implementation, `StubSearchProvider`, which always returned `ProviderError.ServiceUnavailable` — meaning there was no real search data in the app at all, and the picker UI would have had nothing real to render.
-Discussed with Dia and reprioritized: fixed the Smart Defaults fallback bug that session (small, contained, real, independently valuable) and deferred the picker to a dedicated session once real search data exists. `ResolvePlaybackUseCase.invoke()` gained a `profileId` param and a private `resolveSmartDefault()` method — searched by `request.media.title`, filtered to `SearchResult`s matching `request.media.id` exactly, picked the first `StreamCandidate` with a non-null hash, resolved it. `PlaybackCoordinator.play()` updated to pass `profileId` through.
-Also cleared three comment-only `PendingPlaybackHolder` references punted from Session 27.
-Both pushes verified independently green via direct run/job URL.
-Key finding carried into Session 29: `SearchProvider` had no real implementation at all — this blocked both the picker UI and any real testing of the new Smart Defaults fallback.
+**Sessions 26–28 summary** (condensed further this session; full detail in git history on this file): Session 26 built the Details/Episode-picker screen, reached from Search, with `mediaId` as the first nav arg in the graph.
+Session 27 retired `PendingPlaybackHolder` (an in-memory singleton) in favor of real Navigation Compose arguments to Player (`mediaId` required, `episodeId`/`resumeMs` optional via sentinel values); `PlayerViewModel` now resolves its own `Media`/`Episode`/active profile on init.
+Session 28 found `ResolvePlaybackUseCase` had no actual Smart Defaults fallback despite every caller relying on it, and that `SearchProvider` had exactly one implementation (`StubSearchProvider`, always `ServiceUnavailable`) — fixed the fallback logic itself that session, deferred the stream-candidate picker UI pending real search data.

+**Session 29 summary** (condensed this session; full detail in git history on this file): built `TorrentioSearchProvider`, OneDebrid's first real `SearchProvider`, targeting `torrentio.strem.fun` (free, keyless, Stremio-protocol torrent-indexer aggregator, confirmed live via web search).
+Key finding: Torrentio's only endpoint requires an already-known IMDb ID — no free-text search exists anywhere in Torrentio, or anywhere else in the codebase at the time.
+Added `SearchProvider.searchByMedia( media, filters)` as a new method alongside the existing free-text `search()`, rather than replacing it — `search()` stayed honestly non-functional (`ProviderError.NotFound`) pending a real metadata-search provider. `ResolvePlaybackUseCase.resolveSmartDefault()` was switched to call the new ID-based path, which also fixed a real Session 28 omission (`request.episode` was never passed through, so TV shows could never resolve via Smart Defaults).
+First real Retrofit/OkHttp wiring landed in `NetworkModule.kt`.
+Two mistakes were made and caught via content
+diffing: a `ProviderModule.kt` paste that corrupted the file (fixed with a full-file overwrite), and a deprecated OkHttp API call caught by CI (fixed with the correct `toMediaType()` import).
+Key finding carried into Session 30: `searchByMedia()` requires `Media.imdbId`, and nothing in the app produced a real one — no `MetadataProvider` existed beyond the stub.

 ## Package Structure